 However, people who are attempting to use Loperamide for home detox may not be using it purely to stem the tides of uncomfortable intestinal symptoms.
 Because it’s an opioid agonist, users have found that high doses of the drug can satiate other opioid withdrawal symptoms and cravings.

 The Risks of Using Loperamide in Detox

-The U.S. Food and Drug Administration has recently started to make efforts to regulate loperamide because of a recent spike in abuse.
+The U.S. Food and Drug Administration has recently started to make efforts to regulate Loperamide because of a recent spike in abuse.
 The drug may be the No. 1 internet-recommended at-home detox medication for opioid withdrawal, causing people to use it in high doses.
 Using the drug as directed can be a benefit in opioid withdrawal, but in high doses, it can be dangerous.
 The most common side effects of a high loperamide dose are constipation, nausea, dizziness, and abdominal cramping.
-However, if you have been constipated while on an opioid, taking loperamide early on in detox could make it even worse.
+However, if you have been constipated while on an opioid, taking Loperamide early during a detox could make it even worse.

 With extremely high doses and in less common cases, Loperamide can result in a condition called toxic megacolon, which is when your colon becomes inflamed, bloated, and very painful.
 This complication can become life-threatening if left untreated.
 Loperamide addiction can also lead to rashes and other skin conditions, urinary retention, heat stroke, and swelling around the eyes.
 Finally, it can cause ventricular arrhythmia, which is when the lower chamber of the heart beats too fast, leading to palpitations, chest pain, and heart attack.

 Using Loperamide as directed is common and safe when opioid withdrawal causes diarrhea, but it should never be taken in excessive doses.
 A medical detox program can help you through withdrawals in a safer way.